bluewave-labs/verifywise/Clients/MULTI_TENANCY.md

 ### Environment Variables

-To enable multi-tenancy, set the following environment variable:
+To enable multi-tenancy, create you `.env.local` file inside `/Clients` folder and set the following environment variable:

 ```bash
 VITE_IS_MULTI_TENANT=true